-The Plan's investments are reported at estimated fair value in the accompanying statements of net assets available for benefits.
+The Plan's investments are reported at estimated fair value in the accompanying statements of net assets available for benefits (modified cash basis).
 The methods used to measure fair value may produce an amount that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although the Plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
-The valuation methodologies used in the accompanying financial statements were consistently applied during the years ended June 30, 2019 and 2018.
+The valuation methodologies used in the accompanying financial statements were consistently applied during the years ended June 30, 2020 and 2019.